MelCagape4/MultiTools/README.md

 EnvServer-xx.csv = EnvServers

-- Add "UsersDetails" data for dataporter:
+M) Add "UsersDetails" data for dataporter:
 	1) Create a Personal Access Token to be used to access the repositories.
 	2) Fill-in the data of the UsersDetails:
 		RepositoryURL - The base URL of the repositories.
 (E.G. https://github.com) RepositoryPrivateToken - The Personal Access Token created to access the repositories

-- Add "Server users" Credentials for dataporter (services access) and Log Search Apps:
+N) Add "Server users" Credentials for dataporter (services access) and Log Search Apps:
 	1) Fill-in the user credentials per server.

-- Fill-in "Server" credentials per server to be used as a default credential when no credential is found in "Server users".
+O) Fill-in "Server" credentials per server to be used as a default credential when no credential is found in "Server users".

 =====================================================================================================================================